arunwidjaja/arunwidjaja/README.md

 Previously, I was a Deployment Analyst with Workday.

-When I'm not working or maintaining my home server, I enjoy reading, staying active, and spending time outdoors.
+When I'm not working or maintaining my home server, I enjoy reading, staying active, and connecting with the outdoors.

 Feel free to reach out if you want to collaborate on a project or just chat!